jtapolczai/algebra/README.md

 ### Motivating example #2

-Suppose that we wish to take two monoids and, knowing that distributivity holds and that "multiplication" with 0 results in 0, create a semiring.
+Suppose that we wish to take two (commutative) monoids and, knowing that distributivity holds and that "multiplication" with 0 results in 0, create a semiring.
 If the two monoids are type classes over two types, there is no obvious way to do this.
 We'd either have to write a `Semiring` class from scratch,

 ```haskell
 class Semiring a where